SalusaSecondus/CryptoGotchas/index.md

   * For anything based on a block-cipher (such as almost any use of AES), this will be a limit on the number of *blocks* encrypted with a given key.
   * For MACs, this will be the number of tags generated.
   * Some modes (such as AES-GCM) will have additional limits on usage.
 Check them out carefully.
 * Don't assume that any encoding is canonical unless it is explicitly designed to be so.
 While there are the obvious cases which ignore whitespace (hex, base64, yaml, json, xml, etc.) many also ignore capitalization (hex, [email headers](https://datatracker.ietf.org/doc/html/rfc5322), etc.).
 Many formats also support a concept of unordered set where the order of elements doesn't matter (ASN.1 [ProtoBuf](https://protobuf.dev/), etc.) .
 Interestingly, [Base64](https://en.wikipedia.org/wiki/Base64) (even ignoring whitespace) isn't canonical either!
 Since the trailing padding (which is often optional) causes you to ignore bits, the ignored bits can be anything.
-For example, while `example` would normally be encoded as `ZXhhbXBsZQ==`, there are many other possible values for it including `ZXhhbXBsZR==`, `ZXhhbXBsZY==`, and `ZXhhbXBsZf==`.
+For example, while `example` would normally be encoded as `ZXhhbXBsZQ==`, there are many other possible values for it including `ZXhhbXBsZR==`, `ZXhhbXBsZY==`, and `ZXhhbXBsZf==`. <!-- cspell:disable-line -->

 ### Miscellaneous
 There are some gotchas that I haven't figured out how to categorize yet.